BOztasUK/Weightlifting-Exercise-Classification/README.md

 ##Predicting House Prices with Machine Learning
-Project Description: This project involves predicting house prices using a machine learning model.
+Project Description: This project involves processing, visualising, and modelling accelerometer and gyroscope data from a sensor to create a machine learning model that can classify weightlifiting exercises.

 #Key Features: